The crib mattress market is a confusing place, so let me cut through the nonsense for you.

 How to Choose the Best Crib Mattress for Your Baby

-In addition to being sufficiently firm for safe sleep, we look for a few key qualities when choosing a crib mattress…
+In case you're wondering, here's a little more about how to choose the right crib mattress for your baby.
+In addition to being sufficiently firm for safe sleep, look for a few key qualities when choosing a crib mattress…

 - Low Chemical Emissions: Your baby will be spending a lot of time on this mattress, at least half of his life for the first few years.
 And because he will be breathing mere inches from its surface, it’s important that the mattress doesn’t emit toxic fumes (off-gassing), even at supposedly “safe” levels.
 When looking for a mattress with low chemical emissions, organic mattresses made with organic cores are your best bet.
 (Fully organic mattresses are not to be confused with non-organic mattresses wrapped in organic cotton covers, which get marketed as “organic” despite not being organic at all.)
 If the mattress is not organic, keep an eye out for GREENGUARD certification, which is only given to mattresses that meet low chemical emission standards.